 The only ethical decision is to take responsibility for our own existence and that of our children.” ― Bill Mollison

-The prime directive of permaculture is a guiding light, especially as it pertains to what and how we feed ourselves.
+The prime directive of permaculture is a guiding light, especially with regard to how we feed ourselves.
 It basically means to strive to do your best to take care of your own needs, given your life situation.

-It doesn’t mean that we have to live in isolation and become self-reliant, but rather, we do our part to make the best and highest use of the resources we have available to us.
+It doesn’t mean living separate from others.
+Rather, in means to make the best and highest use of the resources we have available to us.

 Permaculture Ethics and Principles